mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 A Pool MUST have a method of clearing all `Connections <#connection>`_ when instructed.
 Rather than iterating through every `Connection <#connection>`_, this method should simply increment the generation of the Pool, implicitly marking all current `Connections <#connection>`_ as stale.
 The checkOut and checkIn algorithms will handle clearing out stale `Connections <#connection>`_.
 If a user is subscribed to Connection Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation.

+As part of clearing the pool, the WaitQueue MUST also be cleared, meaning all requests in the WaitQueue MUST fail with errors indicating that the pool was cleared while the checkOut was being performed.
+The error returned MUST be considered a retryable error.
+Clearing the WaitQueue MUST happen eagerly so that any operations waiting on `Connections <#connection>`_ can retry as soon as possible.
+The pool MUST NOT rely on WaitQueueTimeoutMS to clear requests from the WaitQueue.

 Forking
 -------